bizhishui/bizhishui.github.io/_posts/2017-03-07-Build-Netlib.md

     Adding -fPIC to CFLAGS in ../make.inc
     Set LAPACKELIB = liblapacke.so

-    #in the ./src/Makefile
+    #in the ./src/Makefile, the following three lines
     ../../$(LAPACKELIB): $(ALLOBJ) $(ALLXOBJ) $(DEPRECATED)
        $(ARCH) $(ARCHFLAGS) $@ $(ALLOBJ) $(ALLXOBJ) $(DEPRECATED)
        $(RANLIB) $@
-    #the above three lines should be changed to
+    #should be changed to
     ../../$(LAPACKELIB): $(ALLOBJ) $(ALLXOBJ) $(DEPRECATED)
         $(CC) $(CFLAGS) -shared -Wl,-soname,liblapacke.so -o $@ $(ALLOBJ) $(ALLXOBJ) $(DEPRECATED)

-    #in the ./utils/Makefile
+    #in the ./utils/Makefile, the following three lines
     lib: $(OBJ)
        $(ARCH) $(ARCHFLAGS) ../../$(LAPACKELIB) $(OBJ)
        $(RANLIB) ../../$(LAPACKELIB)
-    #the above three lines should be changed to
+    #should be changed to
     lib: $(OBJ)
         $(CC) $(CFLAGS) -shared -Wl,-soname,liblapacke.so -o ../../$(LAPACKELIB) $(OBJ)